La hora de La 1

 La hora de La 1 is a Spanish breakfast television news program, broadcast on weekdays on La 1 of Televisión Española from September 7, 2020.

 Format

 La hora de La 1 is a magazine show broadcast live from Prado del Rey Studio 1, which addresses the daily news with content, organized by time slots, ranging from interviews and political debates to the social chronicle, through segments dedicated to economy, consumption, employment and housing; society, education, health, science, environment, events, human histories and public denunciation, and finally, culture and social chronicle.
 In addition, the show features live connections, spectator inquiries, and even comedy.

+For its first season, the show was hosted by Mònica López.
+She was then replaced by Marc Sala and Silvia Intxaurrondo.